zilliuscon/ZPCTool-ahk/README.md

 **Browser.ahk** - changeably to whichever browser you prefer to use, just edit the download link.
 Default to ***Waterfox***.

-***personal-install.ahk*** - if you feel you'd like to add extra apps yourself, you can use this script file as your base. go ahead and copy any download links you like!
-Includes **chocolatey** install script.

 ***Zellie-Config.ahk*** - my personal public version of my auto installer. ***(includes all of the above)***